You are here

 The robotic system works by translating your surgeon's hand movements on the robotic controls into more precise movements of the miniaturized instruments that are inserted into the body.

-Although many procedures take about the same amount of time as an open-incision surgery, the recovery time is lessened because you do not have to recuperate from a large incision.
+Although many procedures take about the same amount of time as an open-incision surgery, the recovery time is reduced because you do not have to recuperate from a large incision.